 Discourse remains and always will be a vital part of the anarchist struggle.
 Elaborating and elucidating concepts as well as clearing out the garbage acquired through thoughtless alliances or mental laziness is a task to be accomplished without delay.
 It's not a question of holding the 'truth' but of finding and living out the words we need.
-Not in some alternative anarchist dictionary but in the depth of meaning discovered in fulfilling our destructive longing, sabotaging the existent and expropriating life from a deathorientated society.
+Not in some alternative anarchist dictionary but in the depth of meaning discovered in fulfilling our destructive longing, sabotaging the existent and expropriating life from a death-orientated society.
 The latter is as fragile as the choreographed brutes it employs to beat up those lured into the illusion of huge spectacular demonstrations.
-Its capacity to continue comes from complicity and consensus, fear, complacency and habit, all worthy targets of articulated sabotage by small groups and individuals armed with few profane words and simple actions against its temples and their management.
-Without for that leaving the infrastructure of the Moloch intact.
-'Anyone can take a walk in the the male section downstairs, was confirmation that everybody's plans had been thwarted.
-Shortly afterwards (this was in the period immediately following the New Year demo) my cell neighbour C. and I were 'ghosted': me to the 'political wing' in Opera, Milan, C. to some out-of-the-way provincial prison.
+Its capacity to continue comes from complicity and conused to seeing the leaflets that arrived in my post and their hands would literally shake upon coming in contact with some of them and I was transferred from there as fast as they could.